We are a global community of people active in over 50 countries.

 The workplaces we want to make more meaningful and purposeful are the multinational corporations we direct, the enterprises we have created, the universities and business schools where we teach and learn, the global institutions such as the World Bank, United Nations where we serve, the non profit organisations we aim to make more effective.

-We are innovators and change makers who humbly wish to explore how we can use our workplace to make a positive difference.
+We are innovators and change makers who humbly wish to explore how we can use our workplaces to make a positive difference.
 We are women and men, we are European, Asian, African, North and South American, Middle Eastern and Australian.
 We are committed to making a difference by applying ethical values in our daily working lives.

 A number of talented individuals assist ebbf’s key activities and accompany those of its very diverse membership, active in over 50 nations.